Meerownymous/ZiZZi/readme.md

 {
     var payload =
         signal.Payload()
-            .Print(new XmlMedia()); //Only when you print, the burning things would be inspected.
+            .Form(new XmlMatter()); //Only when you print, the burning things would be inspected.
 }
 ```

 ## Data Conventions
-BriX can print XML and Json, and more media formats can be added by implementing the IMedia<TOutput> interface.
+ZiZZi can form XML and Json, and more media formats can be added by implementing the IMatter<TOutput> interface.
-Because XML and Json have different feature sets, BriX limits these features to ensure BriX are compatible to both xml and json.
+Because XML and Json have different feature sets, ZiZZi's offered objects use only these features to ensure Blox are compatible to both xml and json.
+However, the IMatter interface can be implemented to support more features of a speccific format.

 ### Block names
 Every Block must have a name: